elmahio/documentation/docs/how-to-enable-two-factor-login.md

 We recommend that you sign out after enabling two-factor authentication to invalidate the current session.

+> Popular authenticator apps like Google Authenticator and Microsoft Authenticator support cloud backup.
+Make sure to enable this in case you lose your phone.
+When cloud backup is enabled, you can sign in with your main account when you get a new phone and all of your stored accounts will be automatically restored.

 ## Two-factor with a social provider

 When using one of the social providers to log in to elmah.io, two-factor authentication can be enabled through either Twitter, Facebook, Microsoft, or Google.
 Check out the documentation for each authentication mechanism for details on how to enable two-factor authentication.